Kong/kong/README.md

 }
 ```

-In this example, we can send following requests to Kong that translates to corredsponding gRPC requests:
+In this example, we can send following requests to Kong that translates to corresponding gRPC requests:

 ```shell
 # grpc-go/examples/features/reflection/server $ go run main.go &